achrafbou1/NearbyShops/README.md

 * MongoDB 4.0.5

 # Quick installation & setup
-First, make sure you have git installedclone this repository using the following command:
+First, make sure you have git and npm installed.
+Clone this repository using the following command:
 ```
 git clone https://github.com/achrafbou1/united-remote-web-coding-challenge/
 ```